python-trio/trio/docs/source/tutorial.rst

   trio.run -> [async function] -> ... -> [async function] -> trio.whatever

-It's exactly the functions on the path between :func:`trio.run` and ``trio.whatever`` that have to be async, making up our async sandwich's tasty async filling.
+It's exactly the functions on the path between :func:`trio.run` and ``trio.whatever`` that have to be async.
+Trio provides the async bread, and then your code makes up the async sandwich's tasty async filling.
 Other functions (e.g., helpers you call along the way) should generally be regular, non-async functions.

 Warning: don't forget that ``await``!